Excel VBA Find

-After defines cell after which reference we want to search the data.
+After defines the cell after which reference we want to search the data.

 Let us write the code for the above data.

-- Always remember to enable developer tab from options and then from customizing ribbons to be able to write the code in VBA.
+- Always remember to enable the developer tab from options and then from customize ribbon in excel to be able to write the code in VBA.

 - In VBA we get Microsoft excel objects which is a module where we write the codes.